braginteractive/kickoff/README.md

 Kickoff
 ===

-Kickoff is a fork of Automattic's [_s](https://github.com/Automattic/_s) WordPress starter theme based off _s that includes Gulp.
+Kickoff is a fork of Automattic's [_s](https://github.com/Automattic/_s) WordPress starter theme that includes Gulp.

 # Pre-Installation